Allen Dulles: CIA career

-DCI Smith recruited Dulles to oversee the agency's covert operations as Deputy Director for Plans, a position he held from January 4, 1951.
-On August 23, 1951, Dulles was promoted to Deputy Director of Central Intelligence, second in the intelligence hierarchy.
+Smith recruited Dulles into the CIA to oversee the agency's covert operations as Deputy Director for Plans, a position he held from January 4, 1951.
+On August 23, 1951, Dulles was promoted to deputy director of Central Intelligence, second in the intelligence hierarchy.
 In this capacity, in 1952–53 he was one of five members of the State Department Panel of Consultants on Disarmament during the last year of the Truman administration.

 After the election of Dwight Eisenhower in 1952, Bedell Smith shifted to the Department of State and Dulles became the first civilian Director of Central Intelligence.
 Dulles played a role in convincing Eisenhower to follow one of the conclusions of the State Department Panel report, that the American public deserved to be informed of the perils of possible nuclear war with the Soviet Union, because even though America held numerical nuclear superiority, the Soviets would still have enough nuclear weapons to severely damage American society regardless of how many more such bombs the United States might possess or how badly those U.S. weapons could destroy the Soviets.

 The Agency's covert operations were an important part of the Eisenhower administration's new Cold War national security policy known as the "New Look".

 At Dulles's request, President Eisenhower demanded that Senator Joseph McCarthy discontinue issuing subpoenas against the CIA.
 In March 1950, McCarthy had initiated a series of investigations into potential communist subversion of the Agency.
 Although none of the investigations revealed any wrongdoing, the hearings were potentially damaging, not only to the CIA's reputation but also to the security of sensitive information.
-Documents made public in 2004 revealed that the CIA, under Dulles's orders, had broken into McCarthy's Senate office and fed disinformation to him in order to discredit him, in order to stop his investigation of communist infiltration of the CIA.In the early 1950s, the United States Air Force conducted a competition for a new photo reconnaissance aircraft.
+Documents made public in 2004 revealed that the CIA, under Dulles's orders, had broken into McCarthy's Senate office and fed disinformation to him in order to discredit him, in order to stop his investigation of alleged communist infiltration of the CIA.

+In the early 1950s, the United States Air Force conducted a competition for a new photo reconnaissance aircraft.
 Lockheed Aircraft Corporation's Skunk Works submitted a design number called the CL-282, which married sailplane-like wings to the body of a supersonic interceptor.
 This aircraft was rejected by the Air Force, but several of the civilians on the review board took notice, and Edwin Land presented a proposal for the aircraft to Dulles.
 The aircraft became what is known as the U-2 'spy plane', and it was initially operated by CIA pilots.
 Its introduction into operational service in 1957 greatly enhanced the CIA's ability to monitor Soviet activity through overhead photo surveillance.
 The aircraft eventually entered service with the Air Force.
 The Soviet Union shot down and captured a U-2 in 1960 during Dulles's term as CIA chief.

-Dulles is considered one of the essential creators of the modern United States intelligence system and was an indispensable guide to clandestine operations during the Cold War.
+Dulles is considered one of the creators of the modern United States intelligence system and was a guide to clandestine operations during the Cold War.
 He established intelligence networks worldwide to check and counter Soviet and eastern European communist advances as well as international communist movements.